ShaqeelAhmad/fuyunix/README.md

 # Fuyunix

+**NOTE: this game is still under early stages of development**

 A small platformer game using SDL2

-Note: This game is still under development.

 ## Dependencies
 - c99 C compiler*